Hassan II: Heir apparent

-In 1943, a twelve-year-old Hassan attended the Casablanca Conference at the Anfa Hotel along with his father, where he met United States President Franklin D. Roosevelt, Prime Minister Winston Churchill and General Charles de Gaulle.
-In 1947, he attended his father's speech in what was then the Tangier International Zone.
-In the speech, Sultan Mohammed wished for the French and Spanish protectorates and the Tangier International Zone to be unified into one nation.
+In 1943, Hassan, then twelve years old, attended the Casablanca Conference at the Anfa Hotel along with his father, where he met United States president Franklin D. Roosevelt, British prime minister Winston Churchill and French general Charles de Gaulle.
+In 1947, he was present at his father's speech in what was then the Tangier International Zone.
+In the speech, Sultan Mohammed called for the French and Spanish protectorates and the Tangier International Zone to be unified into one nation.
 The speech became a reference for Moroccan nationalists and anti-colonial movements and later led to Morocco's independence.

 Hassan later claimed that he had "profound resentment" towards the protectorate and that he felt "deep humiliation" from French colonialism.
 Despite paying hommage to Hubert Lyautey, the first resident-general of the French protectorate, he was highly critical of Lyautey's successors, noting their "stubborn stupidity" and "total insensitivity".

 Hassan and his family were forced into exile by French authorities on 20 August 1953, being deported to Zonza in Corsica.
 Their deportation led to protests and further fueled the anti-colonial movement.
 They moved to the city of L'Île-Rousse and lived at the Napoléon Bonaparte hotel for five months before being transferred to Antsirabe, Madagascar in January 1954.
 During this time, Mohammed Ben Aarafa was named sultan in Morocco by the French government.
 (Note: Mohammed Ben Arafa's title is not recognized by the Moroccan government.)

 Prince Hassan acted as his father's political advisor during their exile.
 They returned to Morocco on 16 November 1955.
 He participated with his father in the February 1956 negotiations for Moroccan independence.
 Following Morocco's independence from France, his father named him commander-in-chief of the newly founded Royal Moroccan Armed Forces in April 1956.
 The same year, he led army contingents to victory after defeating rebel militias during the Rif revolt.
 It was during his tenure as commander-in-chief that he met General Mohamed Oufkir, who became Minister of Defense during his reign.
 Oufkir would later suspected of orchestrating a failed coup d'état to kill Hassan in 1972.

 After Mohammed V changed the title of the Moroccan sovereign from Sultan to King in 1957, Hassan was proclaimed Crown Prince on 9 July 1957.
 In this position, he was the president of the organising committee of the International Meeting at the monastery of Toumliline in 1957 and gave a welcome speech.

 Reign

-Hassan ascended the throne on 26 February 1961 on his father's death.
+Hassan ascended the throne on 26 February 1961, after his father died following complications from a surgery.
 His enthronement took place at the Royal Palace of Rabat on 3 March 1961, and he also inherited the position of prime minister.